shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

     * The mandatory number of characters is set in short and long descriptions.
 No blank spaces as fillers are allowed (EN/DE).
     * Check if the description makes sense and if it includes step-by-step instructions on how to use and test your app.
     * Check if you have included enough screenshots showing the app in action in the Storefront and Administration (please add a screenshot of the app in the extension manager settings).
+    * Check if the display name does not contain the term "plugin."

 * We pay attention to the automatic code review and look for security issues.